kaisunwang/GrapheneBandstructures/README.md

 - Code to calculate interlayer-potential tuned tight-binding Hamiltonians
 - Visualizations of dispersion along high-symmetry paths and in 3D

-All plots are generated using Python (NumPy, SciPy, Matplotlib/Plotly, depending on the notebook).
+All plots are generated using Python (NumPy, SciPy, Matplotlib/Plotly).